Submissions for our 2020 anthology and microfiction competition are open from 1 December 2019 to 15 February 2020.

 Please note that submission of work by an author to the National Flash Fiction Day Anthology shall be considered acceptance of the full guidelines above.

-If you would like to help us achieve this by donating entries for the anthology, please email us at firstname.lastname@example.org.
+If you would like to help in other ways, please email us: firstname.lastname@example.org.
 Please put “Anthology Donation” in the subject line of your email.

 Thank you for your support.